AkimasaKajitani/Alteryx_WorkflowDocumentation/README.md

 | 6 | Python Code | XML Parsing |

 ## Unimplemented Features
-- LLM Cost Optimization: Only partially implemented (e.g., removing comment tool backgrounds and macro icons).
+- **LLM Cost Optimization**: Only partially implemented (e.g., removing comment tool backgrounds and macro icons).
-- Tool Statistics: Detailed settings for each tool are not currently extracted.
+- **Tool Statistics**: Detailed settings for each tool are not currently extracted.
 Pie chart colors do not match category colors (limitation of the Interactive Chart tool).
-- Workflow Canvas Image: Comment tool text and macro icons are not displayed.
+- **Workflow Canvas Image**: Comment tool text and macro icons are not displayed.
-- Code Extraction: Code from the R Tool is not currently extracted.
+- **Code Extraction**: Code from the R Tool is not currently extracted.

 ## LLM Implementation Reference
 - The workflow XML is passed to the LLM almost as-is.
 - The goal is to eventually compress the transmitted data while maintaining output quality.
 - Tasks that can be done via XML parsing are handled locally to save on LLM costs and stabilize output.
-- The LLM output is requested in JSON format.
+- The LLM output is requested in **JSON format**.
 - In Gemini, providing separate "System Instructions" and "User Prompts" in different languages sometimes caused duplicate outputs.
 Therefore, all instructions are currently included in the main prompt body.
 - While LLMs default to Markdown, Alteryx handles JSON more effectively for downstream reporting tools to style the final document.